 Occupant thermal comfort was never a priority in highly formal projects like these.
 Mies didn't even want the owner to install drapery!
 The windows are all sealed.
 No natural ventilation.
 No built in shading.
 The majority of modern buildings were constructed sealed.

-A complete guide to passive solar home, greenhouse and building design BY EDWARD MAZRIA 1979 The 1970s saw a surge in interest in the design of solar responsive buildings.
+The 1970s saw a surge in interest in the design of solar responsive buildings.
 Edward Mazria' book became the basis of work in this area.

-2009 Mazria founded architecture2030 and challenged all architects to design to zero carbon operating energy by the year 2030.
+Mazria founded architecture 2030 and challenged all architects to design to zero carbon operating energy by the year 2030.

 https://architecture2030.org/

-WITH NATURE

-IAN L. McHARG

-1969

 Ian McHarg looks at the relationship of landforms to planning decisions.

 Works against the modern notion of eradicating the landscape.

-1995

 The out of print book is resurrected as its ideas become the basis of current sustainable practices in development ideas.